tiger-server/tiger/docs/plugin.md

 ### How plugin works

 A plugin is just a function which takes tiger instance as argument and do some dirty work, including but not limited to register a new resolver.
+`Resolver#notified` receives `(path, param, module, next?)`, so plugins can inspect or mutate the module state before optionally forwarding the message.

 ```js
 const somePlugin = {